agence-adeliom/adeliom-webcomponents/docs/pages/resources/contributing.md

 The following is a non-exhaustive list of conventions, patterns, and best practices we try to follow.
 As a contributor, we ask that you make a good faith effort to follow them as well.
 This ensures consistency and maintainability throughout the project.

 If in doubt, use your best judgment and the maintainers will be happy to guide you during the code review process.
-If you'd like clarification on something before submitting a PR, feel free to reach out on the [community chat](https://discord.gg/mg8f26C).
+If you'd like clarification on something before submitting a PR.

 :::tip
 This section can be a lot to digest in one sitting, so don't feel like you need to take it all in right now.
 Most contributors will be better off skimming this section and reviewing the relevant content as needed.